mbilotta/julia/README.md

 * `javaw -jar julia.jar` on Windows
 * `java -jar julia.jar` on Linux, MacOS X

 provided you have placed `julia.jar` in your home directory.
 Windows users may need to add the `bin/` subdirectory of their Java installation to the `PATH` environment variable.
-Also note that the command line is not only accessible through graphical consoles.
+Also note that the command line is not only accessible through terminal emulators/command prompt.
 Most OSes/desktops provide [Run dialogs](https://en.wikipedia.org/wiki/Run_command) that hides once you issued a command.

 ### Missing plugins error